Rosemary Brown (spiritualist): Critical reception

 After studying her compositions, musicologists and psychologists came to the conclusion they were the work of Brown's own subconscious.
 Leonard Zusne and Warren H. Jones in their book Anomalistic Psychology: A Study of Magical Thinking (1989) noted that "Brown wrote hundreds of pieces of music dictated by the various composers.
 They were passable works, entirely in the style of these composers, but appeared to be simply reworkings of existing pieces."

 Professor of psychology John Sloboda wrote that Brown's music offers "the most convincing case of unconscious composition on a large scale."

 Psychologist Robert Kastenbaum analysed Brown's music compositions and came to doubt that they were dictated to Brown by spirits of well known composers.
 According to Kastenbaum:

 Kastenbaum suggested the composers were secondary personalities of Brown herself.

-PhD student Erico Bonfim studied a particular sonata by Schubert produced by Brown and said: “…I chose to investigate a sonata attributed to Schubert because Schubert has a very special and particular way of dealing with sonata form.
-What is very impressive, in this sonata I analysed, we can see all the most important characteristics of Schbert’s treatment of sonata form.
+PhD student Erico Bonfim studied a particular sonata by Schubert produced by Brown and said: "…I chose to investigate a sonata attributed to Schubert because Schubert has a very special and particular way of dealing with sonata form.
+What is very impressive, in this sonata I analysed, we can see all the most important characteristics of Schubert's treatment of sonata form.
 So this is certainly not a superficial imitation.
-So when the sceptics claimed that she was making just a superficial imitation, something maybe improvisatory and so on, I don’t believe they were accurate – at least regarding some of her better pieces.”
+So when the sceptics claimed that she was making just a superficial imitation, something maybe improvisatory and so on, I don't believe they were accurate – at least regarding some of her better pieces."

 Brown maintained that she had never had any musical training aside from a few piano lessons, though paranormal investigator Harry Edwards says:

 According to the psychologist Andrew Neher:

 Musicologist Denis Matthews described her music as "charming pastiches" and suggested she was re-creating compositions.
 Similarly Alan Rich, music critic of New York magazine, having heard a privately issued record of Brown's piano pieces, concluded that they were just sub-standard re-workings of some of their purported composers' better-known compositions.

 Concert pianists Peter Katin, Philip Gammon, Howard Shelley, Cristina Ortiz and John Lill have all performed her music.

 Brown was the subject of a BBC Radio 4 drama, The Lambeth Waltz by Daniel Thurman, first broadcast in 2017.

 An LP spoofing her work, Rosemary Brown Psyches Again! was issued in 1982 by Enharmonic Records.